-The Town is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Town carries commercial insurance for all such risks of loss, including workers' compensation and employees' health and accident insurance.
-Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
+The Town is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters.
+The Town's insurance protection is provided by the Arizona Municipal Risk Retention Pool, of which the Town is a participating member.